-In addition to the received request from the NWDAF service consumer, based on local policy, NWDAF containing AnLF may determine to start the analytics accuracy monitoring and analytics accuracy information generation.
+In addition to the received request from the NWDAF service consumer, based on local policy, the NWDAF containing AnLF may determine to start the analytics accuracy monitoring and analytics accuracy information generation.

 3a.
 The NWDAF containing AnLF performs the data collection for the subscribed analytics ID and generates the analytics output.